gbmhunter/blog/content/electronics/circuit-design/smith-charts.md

 ## Solving Impedance Matching Problems

-Most circuits (e.g. GPS antennas and WiFi antennas on PCB's) are matched with capacitors between 1-10pF and inductors between 1-10nH.
+Most circuits (e.g. GPS antennas and WiFi antennas on PCBs) are matched with capacitors between 1-10pF and inductors between 1-10nH.
 Make sure the inductor is O.K. at the operating frequency.
 This means you will probably need to get "high-frequency" or "RF" inductors, assuming the frequency of operating will be between 100MHz-6GHz.
 Power inductors, ferrite beads, and other types of inductors with ferrite cores **are not** suitable!
-You can also make your own air-core inductor suitabe for matching relatively easily with wire and a non-ferrous core (there are many calculators on the internet that will tell you how many turns you will need).
+You can also make your own air-core inductor suitable for matching relatively easily with wire and a non-ferrous core (there are many calculators on the internet that will tell you how many turns you will need).

 ## Series Inductors